-Information on workforce diversity achievements and key workforce diversity strategies for next year are reported in the 2019/20 DCS Annual Report.
+Information on workforce diversity achievements and key workforce diversity strategies for next year are reported in the 2020/21 DCS Annual Report.

-Workforce Diversity Group Benchmark 2017-18 1 2018-19 1 2019-20 1 Women 2 50% 75% 75% 60% Aboriginal People and Torres Strait Islander 3 3.3% 0% 0% 0% People whose first language was not English 4 23.2% 0% 0% 0% People with a Disability 5 5.6% 0% 0% 0% People with a Disability Requiring Work-Related Adjustment 5 n/a 25% 25% 20%
+Workforce Diversity Group Benchmark 2018-19 2019-20 2020-21 1 Women 2 50% 75% 60% 50% Aboriginal People and Torres Strait Islander 3 3% 0% 0% 0% People whose first language was not English 4 23.2% 0% 0% 0% People with a Disability 5 5.6% 0% 0% 0% People with a Disability Requiring Work-Related Adjustment 5 n/a 25% 20% 25%

-- Note 1 In 2017/18 and 2018/19 there were 4 staff employed by DCS to work within the BOSSI secretariat. - Note 2 The benchmark of 50% for representation of women across the sector is intended to reflect the gender composition of the NSW community. - Note 3 The NSW Public Sector Aboriginal Employment Strategy 2014 17 introduced an aspirational target of 1.8% by 2021 for each of the sector's salary bands.
-If the aspirational target of 1.8% is achieved in salary bands not currently at or above 1.8%, the cumulative representation of Aboriginal employees in the sector is expected to reach 3.3%. - Note 4 A benchmark from the Australian Bureau of Statistics (ABS) Census of Population and Housing has been included for People whose First Language Spoken as a Child was not English.
+- Note 1 In 2020/21 there were 4 staff employed by DCS to work within the BOSSI secretariat. - Note 2 The benchmark of 50% for representation of women across the sector is intended to reflect the gender composition of the NSW community. - Note 3 The NSW Public Sector Aboriginal Employment Strategy 2019 25 introduced an aspirational target of 3% by 2025 for each of the sector's salary bands. - Note 4 A benchmark from the Australian Bureau of Statistics (ABS) Census of Population and Housing has been included for People whose First Language Spoken as a Child was not English.
 The ABS Census does not provide information about first language but does provide information about country of birth.
-The benchmark of 23.2% is the percentage of the NSW general population born in a country where English is not the predominant language. - Note 5: In December 2017, the NSW Government announced the target of doubling the representation of people with disability in the NSW public sector from an estimated 2.7% to 5.6% by 2027.
+The benchmark of 23.2% is the percentage of the NSW general population born in a country where English is not the predominant language. - Note 5: In December 2017, the NSW Government announced the target of doubling the representation of people with disability in the NSW public sector from an estimated 2.7% to 5.6% by 2025.
 More information can be found at: Jobs for People with Disability: A plan for the NSW public sector.
 The benchmark for 'People with Disability Requiring Work-Related Adjustment' was not updated.